 No matter which one you choose, it’s a beautiful place to end your day in Moab area.

 Rafting on the Colorado River is a must-do activity if you visit Moab in summer.
 With a variety of choices, there is always a perfect rafting trip for everyone.

 We opted for a family-friendly half day rafting tour and had the best time!
 With temperatures way over 100°F in July, being on the water was a welcome relief from exploring the national parks on foot.
 You can even jump in the river for a short swim.
-Must do!

 Drive the scenic Utah byway State Route 128

-Utah State Road 128 must be the best kept secret of the area.
+Utah State Road 128 must be the best-kept secret of the area.
 It’s an incredibly scenic road with unbelievable desert scenery.
 We found it more impressive than the famous Monument Valley.

 Sections along the Colorado River and along the canyon are really beautiful too.
 Don’t miss if visiting Moab and Arches National Park.